akshayKhot/akshayKhot.github.io/_books/a-philosophy-of-software-design.md

 Hiding variables and methods using `private` is not the same thing as information hiding.
 Though they help by preventing access, information about them can still be exposed through public methods such as getters and setters.

+**Information leakage**

+It occurs when a design decision is reflected in multiple modules.
+This creates a dependency between them.
+Any change to that design decision will require changes to all of the involved modules.
+Information hiding can often be improved by making a class slightly larger.

+When implementations are modified, the changes often involve changes in the representation of key data structures (to improve performance, for example).
+Any change to that representation will result in a change to the interface, which will require modifications to all callers.

+Thus, it’s important to avoid exposing internal data structures as much as possible.

+**Information hiding within a class**

+Try to design the private methods within a class so that each method encapsulates some information or capability and hides it from the rest of the class.
+In addition, try to minimize the number of places where each instance variable is used.

+---